es-progress/zephyr/docs/remix.md

 # Remixing

-After your profiles are all set up comes a more exciting part: the remixing!
+Once your profiles are all set up comes a more exciting part: the remixing!
 Now you can create _your own_ Ubuntu remix.

 !!! info

-    If you like to apply your configurations on a non freshly installed system that's fine too.
+    If you prefer applying your configurations to an existing system, that's perfectly fine as well.
     In that case you can skip this part and go directly to *Customizations*.

 Zephyr :eight_spoked_asterisk: and your configurations will be preinstalled on a stock Ubuntu ISO.
 So, after a fresh install no other setup is needed, applying the customizations can start right away.
 This results in a smooth (re)install/configure flow. :relaxed:

-Remixing process is totally automated, you only have to execute two `zephyrctl` commands (will see later).
+Remixing process is entirely automated, you only have to execute two `zephyrctl` commands (will see later).
-However you need to decide which Ubuntu ISO file to remix.
+However, you'll need to choose the Ubuntu ISO file you want to remix.

 !!! note